-After a stroke, a client is provided with a therapy programme to help regain loss of skills or motion; this can range from speech and memory, strength, balance and endurance.
+After a stroke, a client is provided with a therapy programme to help regain the loss of skills or motion; this can range from speech and memory, strength, balance, and endurance.
 While not initially introduced for disease outbreaks, Sakakibara a UBCO assistant professor says research shows remote therapy can be effective during stroke recovery.

 ‘Telerehabilitation has been promoted as a more efficient means of delivering rehabilitation services to stroke patients while also providing care options to those unable to attend conventional therapy,’ says Sakakibara.
 ‘These services can be provided to remote locations through information and communication technologies and can be accessed by patients in their homes.’

 To learn how effective telerehabilitation can be, six different clinical trials – examining stroke telerehabilitation programmes – were launched across Canada as part of a Heart and Stroke Foundation initiative.
-People recovering from a stroke were provided with interventions ranging from lifestyle coaching to memory, speech skills and physical-exercise training.
+People recovering from a stroke were provided with interventions ranging from lifestyle coaching to memory, speech skills, and physical exercise training.

-‘Researchers from each of the six trials came together to write a review paper describing their experiences conducting a telerehabilitation study, and to report on the facilitators and barriers to the implementation of telerehab services within a research context,’ says Sakakibara.
+‘Researchers from each of the six trials came together to write a review paper describing their experiences conducting a telerehabilitation study, and to report on the facilitators and barriers to the implementation of telerehabilitation services within a research context,’ says Sakakibara.

 Going forward with telerehabilitation as a new reality, Sakakibara says the study authors determined there are important lessons learned from each of the six trials.
 Most notably, the efficacy and cost of telerehabilitation are similar to that of traditional face-to-face management.
 He also notes patients mostly reported satisfaction with the telerehabilitation when therapists were trained appropriately, and when there was some social interaction.
 Overall, clinicians prefer face-to-face interactions but will use telerehabilitation when face-to-face is not feasible.

-And finally, since seniors are a key target group for stroke rehabilitation–as stroke is associated with ageing; the technology needs to be easy to use and suit the needs of the end-users.
+And finally, since seniors are a key target group for stroke rehabilitation – as stroke is associated with ageing – the technology needs to be easy to use and suit the needs of the end-users.

 ‘The older adult of today, in terms of technology comfort and use, is different than the older adult of tomorrow,’ he says.
 ‘While there might be some hesitation of current older adults using technology to receive health and rehab services, the older adult of tomorrow likely is very comfortable using technology.
 This represents a large opportunity to develop and establish the telehealth/rehabilitation model of care.’